timuckun/crystalized_migrations/README.md

 - Both interfaces should be capable subsets of SQL queries, geared towards schema creation.
 - Full type abstraction of variables into database fields.

+## Current status

+- Prototypical.
+I've barely run a string through getting it to run migrations from yaml and the api.
+During this effort, I reorganized and retargeted at least twice.
+- Only capable of creating tables (not dropping them) and the only tested column data types are "string".

 ## Installation

 Eventually, this project will be embeddable in other projects as a shard.